Admission to the Bachelor's program: 1st semester

 Fachhochschule Dortmund has been a VORsprung partner university since 2026.

-After graduation, VORsprung graduates receive the university entrance qualification for the following Bachelor's study programs at our university:
+Upon graduation, VORsprung graduates receive university admission eligibility for the following bachelor’s study programs at our university:

 - Biomedical Engineering(Opens in a new tab)